-All the payments covering logistics (accommodation, meals, local transport, etc.) are made directly to the hosting affiliate or to the vendors in the host country.
+All the payments covering logistics (accommodation, meals, local transport, etc.) are made directly to the vendors in the host country.
 In some cases it is possible to pay with credit card, in some cash is the only option.

-Team donation, administrative fee and insurance are paid directly to the Habitat for Humanity International bank account in Slovakia or through the FR webpage.
-The Sending Coordinator issues an invoice either for online credit card payment or wire transfer.
+Team donation, administrative fee and insurance are paid directly to the Habitat for Humanity International account in Slovakia.
+The HFHI EMEA Volunteer Specialist issues a disbursement request for a wire transfer.
 The final payment is due one month before the trip.